-In 2002, Kenneth Mugayehwenkyi was living and working in the USA; while his wife Miriam and their 4 boys waited to join him from their native Uganda.
-During this time, Kenneth and Miriam sponsored two Ugandan girls who were in the care of their elderly grandmother, Elizabeth.
+In 2002, Kenneth Mugayehwenkyi was living and working in the USA while his wife Miriam and their 4 boys waited to join him from their native Uganda.
+During this time, they sponsored two Ugandan girls who were in the care of their elderly grandmother, Elizabeth.
 The girls’ parents having died, Elizabeth was alone in caring for her young grandchildren.
 Government assistance for the elderly, such as social security, pensions, insurance, medical care, disability and other entitlement programs do not exist in Uganda.
 Thus, senior adults are dependent on the previous generation to help meet their basic needs; however, in the aftermath of the HIV/AIDS crisis and numerous wars, many elder adults find themselves caring for their grandchildren without the health and resources needed for either generation to thrive.

-Thus, Edmund Kenneth Mugayehwenkyi with the support of his wife Miriam, launched Reach One Touch One Ministries in October of 2003.
+Thus, Kenneth Mugayehwenkyi with the support of his wife Miriam, launched Reach One Touch One Ministries in October of 2003.

 OUR OFFICIAL LAUNCH IN UGANDA